deco3500-2017/team-apollo/README.md

 ## 1.0 Introduction

 _Venu_ is a project that intends to improve the quality of the community's nights when they go out to venues in their local city.
-Today there is currently no way of making an informed decision as to what locale or venue have the best atmosphere at the time people choose to go out.
-The best people can do currently is to choose from their favourite venues, or source information from friends or social media outlets on any given night out.
+Today there is currently no way of knowing which venue currently has the best atmosphere, in real-time, and making a decision based on that.
+The best people can currently do is simply choose from their favourite venues, or source information from friends or social media on any given night out, which is not reliable.
 By utilizing social and mobile technology in conjunction, _Venu_ will help people make a more informed decision before they out for the night.

 ## 2.0 Concept

 The core concept of the service is to allow users access to a map that will give ratings of venues in real-time.
 The ratings will be based on two key metrics: _Buzz_ and _Vibe_.
 A Venue's _Buzz_ will have three qualities that are displayed to a user, determined by passively gathering data about that venue in real time.
 These three qualities will be Popularity, Movement, and Sound.
-Popularity will be determined based on how many users are at the venue at once, Movement will be determined by measurements of user's device accelerometers, and Sound will be determined based on the decibel reading of user's microphones. _Vibe_ will be manually input by our users, where they will have the ability to input atmosphere specific icons or phrases such as 'Loud', 'Social', 'Relaxed' etc..
+Popularity will be determined based on how many users are at the venue at once, which we can deduce based on using location services to track the location of our users.
+Movement will be determined by measurements of user's device accelerometers, this rating be used to indicate to users how much activity or dancing is happening at the venue.
+Sound will be determined based on the decibel reading of user's microphones, to indicate to users how loud the venue is. _Vibe_ will be manually input by our users, where they will have the ability to input atmosphere specific icons or phrases such as 'Loud', 'Social', 'Relaxed' etc..

 By viewing a Venue's Buzz and Vibe, a user should be able to make an accurate decision as to whether the Venue in question will provide the type of experience they're looking for.
 The idealized value of the app is that it will save its users time and money spent hopping between venues, as well as allowing them to experience new things and have more fun on their nights out.
 Venu will provide a new experience for its users also because there is not currently any similar service that would provide the same type of information to users.
 Review platforms such as Google, Yelp and Facebook don't provide any real time data which renders them useless to the patrons Venu is targeting.
 This is obvious because a Venue's atmosphere changes from hour to hour, which could not possibly be indicated by a long-term 5-star rating; a 5-star rating also does nothing to indicate the type of music, crowd, or atmosphere at a venue, which is what a patron really cares about.